-Funded by the U.S. Agency for International Development (USAID), Suaahara is an integrated nutrition project that works in 41 underserved districts in Nepal to improve the health and well-being of the Nepali people by focusing on the nutritional status of women and children under-two years of age.
+Suaahara was an integrated nutrition project that works in 41 underserved districts in Nepal to improve the health and well-being of the Nepali people by focusing on the nutritional status of women and children under the age of two years.

 More on Suaahara

 Save the Children (prime); Helen Keller International; Jhpiego; Nepali Technical Assistance Group; Nepal Water for Health; Nutrition Promotion and Consultancy Service